 Have you heard about The Great 200+?
-We’re launching over 200 new Courses, Challenges, and hands-on Learning Activities this month!
+We’re launching over 200 new Courses, Hands-On Labs, Practice Exams/Quizzes this month!

 We’re so excited to announce our new Containers courses!
 As companies increasingly rely on Kubernetes as their platform of choice for deploying containers, it’s a great time to get started learning the technology.